Twin Cities, Gemini

 Jericho appeared beside her in an instant, expression blank and unreadable.
 She was in no state of mind to pay attention to his surroundings and turned to face him immediately.

 “What in saint’s name is goin’ on?” she snapped.
 “Why is ELPIS here?
-The modified conductors— is that it?
+The modified conductors—is that it?
 ELPIS wants to take out the families because of the business they do?
 Or is it the vitae reservoirs?!
 Why is Francis—or whoever that is—with them?
 I’ve always been nice ta ya, detective.
-Never encroached on your past or anything like that!
+Never asked about your past or anything like that!
 But this is too much now!
 What in saint’s name is goin’ on?!”

 “They were there,” he stated.